cloudfoundry/cf-networking-release/docs/etcd-data-loss-tolerance.md

 # CF Networking tolerance to etcd data loss

+**Note:** This document only applies to cf-networking-deployments that use flannel.

 CF Networking's batteries included CNI plugin uses flannel, which in turn stores all the state for which cell has a given subnet in etcd.